mlavik1/UnityVolumeRendering/README.md

 Why VASP 5?
 --
 The purpose is to visualize partial charge densities of a molecule.
-What you see below is the visualization of density data that has been scaled by angstrom/eV and the volume of the basis vectors.
+Seen below is the visualization of density data that has been scaled by angstrom/eV and the volume of the basis vectors.

-The VASP 5 file format can be viewed in plain text encoding in the "Datafiles" folder
+The VASP 5 file format can be viewed in plain text encoding in the "Datafiles" folder.
+The size is 7MB and contains ~55k lines of information

-Obviously, this phenomenon cannot be seen by the naked eye and in hopes to further develop
+Obviously, this phenomenon cannot be seen by the naked eye and visualization is a crucial tool in understanding the probabilistic behavior of electrons.

 ![alt tag](https://media.giphy.com/media/3H9GoelNYWSjU1aDRb/giphy.gif?cid=790b7611a9e80545a28d2d8e280f3f2b5ed55412b8445685&rid=giphy.gif&ct=g)